Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 {: .bash}

 The script should run the same way as before, but now we've created our very own computer program!

-You will learn more about writing scripts in [a later lesson](https://cloud-span.github.io/genomics05-data-processing-analysis/03-automation/index.html).

 ## Moving and Downloading Data